feats-ml/feats-feature-store/README.md

-# Feats / Feature Store
+# feature-store

 > `feature-store` is the fastest way to a Feature Store.
 It makes no assumptions on your current infrastructure, tooling, and workflows.
 There is nothing to host, maintain, or monitor.
-Just install the library and use it to store your features today.
+Just install the library and turn any storage into a Feature Store.

 `feature-store` is a code library, available for [several languages](#usage), that allows you to persist your features wherever you want and to deserialize them to whatever data input format you need.